SimaoFonseca2/Carbon/README.md

 ## Known Bugs
 - Declaring a for loop inside another for loops scope will cause undefined behaviour.
+- Using print inside for loops cause undefined behaviour if you give it a string as an argument but will work fine with variables
 - Return statement will only return values that can fit in 8 bytes(higher values than 255 will overflow into back to 0).

 ## License